jeremyferg/nba-salaries-prediction-model/memos/README.md

 -   `Ferguson_Jeremy_Memo_1` --> Identifies the research question, the data being used, and a uni-variate analysis of the target variable

 -   `Ferguson_Jeremy_Memo_2` --> Identifies the assessment metric, the project analysis plan, and a demonstration of fitting results from the baseline models

+- `Ferguson_Jeremy_Final_Report` --> The final methodologies, observations, and conclusions of the project

+- `Ferguson_Jeremy_Executive_Summary` --> A brief summary of the final report's main points of interest